A packed crowd at Henrietta Hudson in New York City. Henrietta Hudson

 Serving the best of the Pacific Northwest’s lesbian scene

-Anchoring the lesbian contingent of Seattle’s LGBTIQ+ neighborhood since 1984, the Wildrose has everything you’ll ever want or need in a corner bar.
-Think a pool table, happy hour, karaoke, theme nights, DJs, a flirty bar for singles and plenty of tables for catching up with old friends.
+Anchoring the lesbian contingent of Seattle’s LGBTQ+ neighborhood since 1984 – making it the oldest lesbian bar in the US – the Wildrose has everything you’ll ever want or need in a corner bar.
+There’s a pool table, happy hour, karaoke, theme nights, DJs, an inviting bar for singles and plenty of tables for old friends.
+And you never know who might stop by, perhaps even Washington native Brandi Carlile, who recently stopped in for karaoke.

 Walker’s Pint, Milwaukee